Partnerships are the cornerstone of our business. We work closely with our partners to build trust and to understand and realise shared aspirations.

 Today, it has over 15,500 tertiary graduates annually, as well as free public healthcare and free education.
 It also has one of the fastest per capita growth rates globally and is ranked as one of the world’s most attractive investment locations.

-The partnership between Botswana and De Beers has played an important role in this transformation.
+The partnership between Botswana and De Beers Group has played an important role in this transformation.
 Both parties understand the importance of managing the country’s diamond wealth, with its long-term needs in mind.
 This has provided a solid foundation for Botswana’s strong governance, political stability and prudent investment philosophy.